 In this new puzzle we feature three cute piggies.
 The puzzle image is based on "The Prize Piggies"(Christmas and New Year card) (1891) by L. Prang & Co.
 The original picture it depicts five small pigs in a pigsty looking out of a framed barn window.
 The picture was first exhibited in "Chromo-Mania!
 The Art of Chromolithography in Boston, 1840-1910.".
 The Prize Piggies was said to be the most popular picture of 1891.

 Didn't find something you like?
-Don't worry we have thousands of online puzzle games in our gallery for both kids and adults alike.
+Don't worry we have thousands of other online puzzle games similar or better then "Mount Corcoran" .